Preparing for a Career in Cybersecurity

 University of Oregon

 University of Oregon’s Center for Cyber Security and Privacy (CCSP) is the university’s primary hub for cybersecurity research and education.
 Led by director Prof. Jun Li, CCSP conducts a variety of research projects and educational efforts focusing on the security and privacy of computer networks and systems.
 The center brings together faculty working in multiple departments and schools, including Computer and Information Science, Philosophy, the Lundquist College of Business, the School of Law, and Information Services, among others.
-University of Oregon will host an Oregon Cyber Security Day in Spring 2018.
+University of Oregon will host an Oregon Cyber Security Day on April 23, 2018.

 Cybersecurity Program: Professor Jun Li